 After a strongly centralized cultural management system (2003-2011), with local interventionist and entrepreneurial experiments, the expert methods used in 2013 marked a turning point in the development of cultural policy: the Commission for Cultural Policy Development produced a cultural policy concept based on the 2005 UNESCO Convention (although the concept has not been formally adopted).

-With this background, under the Decree N 303 of the Government of Georgia, a modern and long-term document stating the Georgian national cultural policy, “Culture Strategy 2025”, was approved on July 1, 2016 and provided such a strategic document for the first time in Georgian state history.
+Under the Decree N 303 of the Government of Georgia, a modern and long-term document stating the Georgian national cultural policy, “Culture Strategy 2025”, was approved on July 1, 2016 and provided such a strategic document for the first time in Georgian state history.

 The strategy is an attempt to select a cultural policy model that will aid its systematic and sustainable development.
 It consists of the following elements: